logikum/md-web-site/contents/en/histories/henry-vi-part-i.md

 <!--This play ends without a resolution, and is-->

-#### Dramatis personae
+>   #### Characters

-KING HENRY THE SIXTH
+>   King Henry, the Sixth

-DUKE OF GLOUCESTER, uncle to the King, and Protector.
+    Duke of Gloucester, _uncle to the king, and Protector_

-DUKE OF BEDFORD, uncle to the King, and Regent of France.
+    Duke of Bedford, _uncle to the king, and Regent of France_

-THOMAS BEAUFORT, Duke of Exeter, great-uncle to the King.
+    Thomas Beaufort, _Duke of Exeter, great-uncle to the king_

-HENRY BEAUFORT, great-uncle to the King, Bishop of Winchester, and afterwards Cardinal.
+    Henry Beaufort, _great-uncle to the king, bishop of Winchester, and afterwards cardinal_

-JOHN BEAUFORT, Earl, afterwards Duke, of Somerset.
+    John Beaufort, _Earl, afterwards Duke, of Somerset_

-RICHARD PLANTAGENET, son of Richard late Earl of Cambridge, afterwards Duke of York.
+    Richard Plantagenet, _son of Richard late Earl of Cambridge, afterwards Duke of York_

-EARL OF WARWICK
+    Earl of Warwick

-EARL OF SALISBURY
+    Earl of Salisbury

-EARL OF SUFFOLK
+    Earl of Suffolk

-LORD TALBOT, afterwards Earl of Shrewsbury.
+    Lord Talbot, _afterwards Earl of Shrewsbury_

-JOHN TALBOT, Lord Talbot’s son.
+    John Talbot, _Lord Talbot’s son_

-EDMUND MORTIMER, Earl of March.
+    Edmund Mortimer, _Earl of March_

-SIR JOHN FASTOLFE
+    Sir John Fastolfe

-SIR WILLIAM LUCY
+    Sir William Lucy

-SIR WILLIAM GLANSDALE
+    Sir William Glansdale

-SIR THOMAS GARGRAVE
+    Sir Thomas Gargrave

-Mayor of London WOODVILE, lieutenant of the Tower.
+    _Mayor of London_ Woodvile, _lieutenant of the Tower_

-VERNON, of the White-Rose or York faction.
+    Vernon, _of the White-Rose or York faction_

-BASSET, of the Red-Rose or Lancaster faction.
+    Basset, _of the Red-Rose or Lancaster faction_

-A lawyer.
+    A lawyer

-Mortimer’s keepers.
+    Mortimer’s keepers

-CHARLES, Dauphin, and afterwards King of France.
+    Charles, _Dauphin, and afterwards King of France_

-REIGNIER, Duke of Anjou, and titular King of Naples.
+    Reignier, _Duke of Anjou, and titular King of Naples_

-DUKE OF BURGUNDY
+    Duke of Burgundy

-DUKE OF ALENCON
+    Duke of Alencon

-BASTARD OF ORLEANS
+    Bastard of Orleans

-Governor of Paris.
+    Governor of Paris

-Master-Gunner of Orleans, and his son.
+    Master-Gunner of Orleans, and his son

-General of the French forces in Bourdeaux.
+    General of the French forces in Bourdeaux

-A French sergeant.
+    A French sergeant

-A porter.
+    A porter

-An old shepherd, father to Joan la Pucelle.
+    An old shepherd, _father to Joan la Pucelle_

-MARGARET, daughter to Reignier, afterwards married to King Henry.
+    Margaret, _daughter to Reignier, afterwards married to King Henry_

-COUNTESS OF AUVERGNE
+    Countess of Auvergne

-JOAN LA PUCELLE, commonly called Joan of Arc.
+    Joan la Pucelle, _commonly called Joan of Arc_

-Lords, warders of the Tower, heralds, officers, soldiers, messengers, and attendants.
+>   _Lords, warders of the Tower, heralds, officers, soldiers, messengers, and attendants._

-Fiends appearing to La Pucelle.
+>   _Fiends appearing to La Pucelle._